wpsharks/s2member-kb/tutorials/2015/150-hacking-s2member-plugin-w-hooksfilters-for-wordpress.md

 github-issue: https://github.com/websharks/s2member-kb/issues/150
 ---

 If you need to add custom processing routines or modify the behavior of existing processing routines, please use s2Member Hooks/Filters.
 These give you the ability to “hook into” and/or “filter” processing routines with files/functions of your own; instead of editing the s2Member source code.
-This way you won't need to merge your changes each time a new version is released.
+This way you won't need to merge your changes each time a new version of s2Member is released.

-To create custom processing routines, place those routines into a PHP file here: `/wp-content/mu-plugins/s2-hacks.php` If you don't have an `/mu-plugins/` directory, please create one.
-These are (MU) MUST USE plugins, which are loaded into WordPress automatically—that’s what you want!
+To create custom processing routines, place those routines into a PHP file here: `/wp-content/mu-plugins/s2-hacks.php` If you don't have an `/mu-plugins/` directory please create it.
+These are (MU) MUST USE plugins, which are loaded into WordPress automatically.

 You can learn more about MUST USE Plugins [here](http://codex.wordpress.org/Must_Use_Plugins).
 If you’re not familiar with Hooks/Filters for WordPress, please read [this article](http://codex.wordpress.org/Plugin_API) in the WordPress Codex.